dhidas/CPythonOMPOffload/README.md

 ## Linking to this shared library works with gcc as well (also on gpu-002)
+The following links and runs correctly.
+If we copy libmyomp.so to gpu-002 the same also works properly.
 ```
 g++ -c mymain.cc
 g++ mymain.o -L. -lmyomp -o mymain3